kylehorton33/recipe-pocketbase-svelte/README.md

 # recipe-pocketbase-svelte

-To Do:
+## :construction: To Do

-- [X] implement DELETE action, modal (move the delete button to bottom of page/make gray
+### For Next Version :rocket:

+- [ ] rich text field for recipe
+- [ ] use index to create a uniqueness constraint on slug and then start using that as ID
 - [ ] use getFirst().filter() in PB to find record by field.
 The can set slug

-- [ ] use index to create a uniqueness constraint on slug and then start using that as ID
-- [ ] rich text field for recipe
+### Unplanned :question:

 - [ ] thumbnail, color picker
 - [ ] heart for liking recipe
 - [ ] different API rule depending on which field is being edited (like letting anyone "like" a recipe)

+## Roadmap :chart_with_upwards_trend:

+- :white_check_mark: v1: register/login/logout features
+- :white_check_mark: v2: 'recipes' collection, CRUD operations
+- :construction: v3: expand recipe features